marcux83b/whisper.cpp/CHECKPOINT.md

+perfect — here’s your **checkpoint merge**: it preserves all the earlier structure and insights from `v69b_mbuffer-sync`, while fully integrating the latest multilingual + low-confidence work. only the **“Project State & Next Steps”** section was replaced and expanded to capture everything achieved and still pending as of `v71.2_auto-lang-flush`.

+---

-# 🎙️ Whisper-Stream Live Transcription Project — Updated Technical Checkpoint (`v69b_mbuffer-sync`)
+# 🎙️ Whisper-Stream Live Transcription Project — Updated Technical Checkpoint (`v71.2_auto-lang-flush`)

 ### 🧩 Core Goal

-Create a **deterministic, reproducible live transcription pipeline** around `whisper.cpp`, capable of robust voice detection (EOS/VAD), adaptive noise handling, and now **decoupled streaming throughput** — suitable for continuous dictation, meetings, or multi-hour live audio with no dropouts.
+Create a **deterministic, reproducible live transcription pipeline** around `whisper.cpp`, capable of robust voice detection (EOS/VAD), adaptive noise handling, **dynamic multilingual awareness**, and **decoupled streaming throughput** — suitable for continuous dictation, meetings, or multi-hour live audio with no dropouts.

 ---